Anthony-cloud-1/mcf_shuttle_bot/README.md

 ## Features

 - Request a shuttle ride
+- Request a ride on behalf of a colleague
 - Cancel a ride request
 - Complete a ride
 - Get notified about workday start and end times
 - Automatic completion of rides
 - Restricted use to only specific groups or chats
 - Nofications pausing
+- Bus en_route notification

 ## Usage